web-infra-dev/rsbuild/CONTRIBUTING.md

 ## Linting

-To help maintain consistency and readability of the codebase, we use a [Biome](https://github.com/biomejs/biome) to lint the codes.
+To help maintain consistency and readability of the codebase, we use [Biome](https://github.com/biomejs/biome) to lint the codes, [ls-lint](https://github.com/loeffel-io/ls-lint) to lint the directory and filename.

-You can run the Linter by executing the following command:
+You can run the linters by executing the following command:

 ```sh
 pnpm run lint
 ```

+For VS Code users, you can install the [Biome VS Code extension](https://marketplace.visualstudio.com/items?itemName=biomejs.biome) to see lints while typing.

 ---